george-gca/george-gca.github.io/_drafts/2023-06-01-slidev_for_non_web_devs.md

 related_posts: true
 ---

 I always struggled every time I had to do a new presentation.
 Don't get me wrong, Google Slides is good, and suffices for most common use cases.
 The problem is when the slides keeps changing, and you want to do some versioning on them.
 I made some slides in the past using LaTeX with the Beamer class.
 A friend even showed me a [nicer template](https://github.com/deuslirio/UFGTeX-Presentation) than the default ones.
-The problem is, though this solution is portable (you can generate a PDF file), it lacks some features that I wanted, like animations and transitions.
+The problem is, though this solution is portable (you can generate a PDF file), it lacks some features that I wanted, like animations, transitions, and support for drawing.

 I took a look at [Reveal.js](https://revealjs.com/), but it was too much work to setup and maintain.
 I also went for [Remark](https://remarkjs.com/), but the [last update](https://github.com/gnab/remark) was more than 2 years ago.
 That's when I found [sli.dev](https://sli.dev/).
 It's a framework [under constant development](https://github.com/slidevjs/slidev) for creating slides using [Markdown](https://sli.dev/guide/syntax.html).
 It's based on a lot of web technologies, but you don't need to be fluent on them to use it.
+Here is everything that you'll need to get started.

 ## Installing node version manager (nvm)